 Kitchen & Bathroom Extensions

 When having a single-storey extension, the most popular choice is to extend the rear of the property to accommodate a kitchen extension.
 By extending the home, you can include additional storage, style and seating.
-For example, you could choose to create an open plan living for a kitchen dining area.
+For example, you could choose to create an open-plan space for a kitchen dining area.
 On the other hand, those that have a double-storey extension often use their space for an additional bathroom for the family to enjoy.
 In fact, the most common use for an extension is an additional bathroom and bedroom.

 Loft Conversion